carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 >
 > Feature - a property or a characteristic of the observed object.
 Used as an input.
 >
 > Class label - prediction output.
+> Also called the target variable or label.
 {: .callout}

 Note there can be different types of features (text, number, category, etc).